 - The function and sphere of activity of the boards and committees are specified by the Executive Committee and their working order is decided upon by the boards themselves.

 - The boards and committees shall submit their proposals to the Executive Committee for decision-making.
 The resolutions may be carried into effect only after having been passed by the Executive Committee.

 - The assets of the Association consist of the congress participation fees provided by the national organising committee of the biannual World Buiatrics Congresses and the donations and contributions of the members and other persons.
 To accept the donations, the endorsement of the Committee is necessary.

 - The Association can carry out supplementary business activity in accordance with its objects.
 The Association can use any surplus funds only to achieve the objectives mentioned in the statutes.

 - The World Association of Buiatrics becomes extinct:

 - In case of extinction by the General Assembly the assets of the Association can be used only for similar objectives as the Association has in its statutes;

 - by dissolution with the agreement of the General Assembly.

-- By merging with another non-governmental-organization with similar objectives.
+- by merging with another non-governmental organisation with similar objectives.

 An attendance fee of 10 EUR (or 10 USD depending on the higher rate) per two-year period will be collected by the respective Organising Committee of each Biennial World Buiatrics Congress from each full or reduced registrant attending the congress.
 Day registrants shall pay one quarter of the fee, while two-day registrants shall pay half of the fee and so on.
 Retired members, students and exhibitors shall not be expected to pay an attendance fee.
 When justifiable, the Executive Committee may grant an exemption from paying the attendance fee.
 A change to the membership fee can be proposed by the Executive Committee and approved by the General Assembly at least four years in advance.